*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Investment plans help you create a wealth to fund your future.
 These plans provide you with the dual benefit of insurance and investment.
 In other words, you not only secure your present but also your future.
 Here are the best investment options for you.

 A child plan comes with the dual-benefit of insurance and investment.
-It assures the financial security of your child’s future and turns out to be beneficial during the key events of his or her life, such as higher education, marriage, etc. The best child plan builds a corpus over a pre-determined period of policy, which plays a major financial role at one or more prime events in his/her life.
+It assures the financial security of your child’s future and turns out to be beneficial during the key events of his or her life, such as higher education, marriage, etc. The optimal child plan builds a corpus over a pre-determined period of the policy, which plays a major financial role at one or more prime events in his/her life.

 The primary and most important benefit of child insurance plans is the inbuilt clause, i.e. if the parent (the policyholder) dies all of a sudden, then the financial needs of the child are taken care of by the insurer.
 This means that your child insurance plan has the ability to provide your child with a cover for his or her financial needs.